easy-apps-xyz/docs/resources/termsofservice.md

 ### 14.6 Force Majeure

-EasyApps shall not be liable for any failure or delay in performance due to circumstances beyond its reasonable control, including but not limited to natural disasters, war, terrorism, government actions, labor disputes, or internet service provider failures.
+EasyApps shall not be liable for any failure or delay in performance due to circumstances beyond its reasonable control, including but not limited to natural disasters, war, terrorism, government actions, labour disputes, or internet service provider issues.

 ---

-## 15. Contact Information
+## 15. Contaclabourormation

-For questions, concerns, or inquiries regarding these Terms or the Service, please contact us at:
+For failures by questions, concerns, or inquiries regarding these Terms or the Service, please contact us at:

 **Email:** support@easy-apps.xyz